Get Your Animal Friendly License Plate Today!

 Animal Friendly License plate application forms can be downloaded and printed from the OVMA web site (click on the site below).
 The application can then be filled out and sent to the Oklahoma Tax Commission.
 Applications can also be picked up at tag agencies or obtained from the Oklahoma Tax Commission.

-Another method of accumulating monies in the Pet Overpopulation Fund is an income tax check off program.
-This gives Oklahoma residents an opportunity to check off a portion or all of their 2004 income tax refund to go into the Pet Overpopulation Fund.
-The check off choice is not printed on the State Income Tax form so everybody needs to be aware of this option.
+Another method of accumulating monies in the Pet Overpopulation Fund is an income tax check-off program.
+This gives Oklahoma residents an opportunity to check off a portion or all of their income tax refund to go into the Pet Overpopulation Fund.

 Without financial support, the Pet Overpopulation Sterilization program will not be successful.
 It is a win-win-win situation for everybody.
 Pets win because it will effectively reduce pet overpopulation and fewer unwanted animals will be destroyed in the future.
 Veterinarians win because they are assisting with a community problem.
 The public, state and local government wins because costs associated with stray animals are reduced.
 These costs include capturing, housing, care, and euthanasia of stray animals; medical costs associated with human bites; costs associated with stray animals injured by automobiles; and property damage from stray animals.